Sales and Operations Planning in Software

 What the Book Covers

 S&OP is commonly discussed, yet an infrequently mastered area of planning.
 S&OP continues to be one of the most misused and overused terms in business.

 S&OP is a type of long-term planning that attempts to match supply and demand and provides input to a financial plan to support the firm’s overall strategy.
 S&OP is, in part, a subcategory of consensus-based forecasting.
 It means driving to a consensus on what are branches within the company or entity that are often more competitive with one another than actually collaborative.

 Obtaining this consensus is no easy task, and beyond the political aspects of S&OP, S&OP comes with its unique software challenges because it means both plannings at a higher level of aggregation than other planning processes, while also exposing the specific constraints so that those constraints can be evaluated for possible alteration.

 All of these issues and more are addressed in specific detail in this book.
 By reading this book, you will learn:

 - What is the difference between S&OP and IBP, and how does this relate to the difference that is often described in the marketplace?

-- What are important features of S&OP applications and how do some standard S&OP applications differ in their design?
+- What are the essential features of S&OP applications, and how do some standard S&OP applications differ in their design?

-- What are the implications of aggregation to S&OP application and process?
+- What are the implications of aggregation to the S&OP application and process?